Legislative Goals

 - Oppose any legislation that removes educational decisions from locally elected Boards of Education.

-- Oppose the expansion of charter schools without input from local boards of education.
+- Oppose the expansion of charter schools without input from local boards of education or local community support.

 - Support the expansion of E-rate funding.